-Skip to 0 minutes and 34 secondsRecord keeping is carried out in order to manage: Individual patient care How much surgery has been done - this is measured through output and coverage figures How good the surgical service are- this is measured through outcome figures Good recordkeeping is an active process.
-A trained person has to collect the information and store it correctly.
+Skip to 0 minutes and 34 secondsRecordkeeping is carried out in order to manage: individual patient care, how much surgery has been done - this is measured through output and coverage figures, how good the surgical service was - this is measured through outcome figures.
+Good recordkeeping is an active process.
+A trained person collects the information and stores it correctly.
 The collected information is assessed at regular intervals by a manager or co-ordinator who prepares a report.
 This is known as monitoring.
 Monitoring can be carried out every month or even after every outreach.
-Ideally, the manager also sends feedback to the trichiasis surgery team on the trends and issues identified in the monitoring report.
+Ideally, the manager also sends feedback to the trichiasis surgery team on any trends or issues identified in the monitoring report.
 The team can use this information to improve their service.

 Skip to 1 minute and 22 secondsIt can often be challenging to ensure that suitable information is collected at the right time and that a complete and correct record is kept.

-Skip to 1 minute and 30 secondsPoor record keeping examples include: Incomplete or missing records Illegible clinical information Records on loose paper that are not archived Incorrect data collected Poor record keeping leads to serious consequences
+Skip to 1 minute and 30 secondsPoor recordkeeping examples include: incomplete or missing records, illegible information, records on loose paper that are not archived, incorrect data collected.
+Poor recordkeeping leads to serious consequences

-Skip to 2 minutes and 0 secondsthree sets of individual patient records need to be kept: Pre-surgical records Surgical records And, post-surgical records All data are standardised.
-That is, the information collected about each patient is the same.
+Skip to 2 minutes and 0 secondsthree sets of individual patient records need to be kept: pre-surgical records, surgical records, and post-surgical records.
+All data are standardised.
+That is, the nature and format of information collected about each patient are the same.
 It is best to assign the responsibility of recording and collecting patient record information to one member of the trichiasis surgery team.
-Data can be recorded on paper, or electronically.
+Data can be recorded on paper or electronically.
 At the end of each outreach - within a day - all the information should be sent to the local health worker supporting the follow up.
 It is also sent to the team's supervisor or manager within a week.
 The manager verifies and analyses the data before passing it on to national coordinators and sending feedback to the team.

 Skip to 2 minutes and 46 secondsPatient information is collected on location, age, gender, address and contact details for follow up.

-Skip to 4 minutes and 4 secondsManagers use coverage and acceptance rate information to: assess whether enough surgeries are being done to eliminate trachoma assess how successful community sensitisation activities can be sustained encourage the trichiasis team to carry on The target for the elimination of trachoma in an area is a prevalence of trichiasis of less than 0.2% in adults aged 15 years and above.
-The generally accepted minimum target for trichiasis surgery outreach campaigns is 15 surgeries per surgeon per day.
+Skip to 4 minutes and 4 secondsManagers use coverage and acceptance rate information to: Assess whether enough surgeries are being done to eliminate trachoma.
+Assess how successful community sensitisation activities can be sustained.
+Encourage the trichiasis team to carry on.
+The target for the elimination of trachoma in an area is a prevalence of trichiasis of less than 0.2% in adults aged 15 years and above.
+The generally accepted target for trichiasis surgery outreach campaigns is 15 surgeries per surgeon per day.
 This target may be different in your area as it relates to the local prevalence of trichiasis.
 If the number of surgeries being carried out is below target, managers discuss with the team whether this is due to inadequate community mobilisation or lack of sufficient manpower and materials.

 Skip to 4 minutes and 59 secondsIf the number of surgeries being carried out is above target, managers feed this information back to congratulate and motivate the team on the work done.
 Surgical records.

-Skip to 5 minutes and 29 secondsis also collected: Excessive bleeding If the margin fragment severed If globe puncture occurred Or Other Finally, information is collected on whether oral azithromycin or topical tetracycline are given to the patient.
-The surgical record informs surgeons about their own complication rate and also about the most common complication they are experiencing.
+Skip to 5 minutes and 29 secondsis also collected: excessive bleeding, if the margin fragment severed, if globe puncture occurred, or other.
+Finally, information is collected on whether oral azithromycin or topical tetracycline are given to the patient.
+The surgical record informs surgeons about their own complication rate and also about the most common complications they are experiencing.
 Ideally, this information is verified with a supervisor and training support is provided to surgeons as needed.
-Sometimes surgeon payments are also linked to numbers of surgeries done.
+Sometimes surgeon payments are linked to numbers of surgeries done.
 Post-surgical records.
-Follow up data on each patient is recorded at day 1, 7-14 days (if silk suture is used) and 6 months after the operation.
+Follow up data on each patient is recorded at day 1, 7 to 14 days (if silk suture is used) and between 3 and 6 months after the operation.

 Skip to 7 minutes and 3 secondsPTT cases need to be referred to the most experienced trichiasis surgeon or eye specialist available for assessment and a management plan.
-Between diagnosis and review by that professional, epilation (repeated plucking of lashes) is encouraged.
-Epilation or electrolysis which is the removal of trichiatic lash roots with the application of heat using electric current should be the first management approach when the patient has only a few peripheral eyelashes touching the eyeball with no eyelashes touching the cornea and no entropion
+Between diagnosis and review by that professional, epilation (which is repeated plucking of lashes) is encouraged.
+Epilation or electrolysis - the removal of trichiatic [eye]lash roots with the application of heat using electric current should be the first management approach when the patient has only a few peripheral eyelashes touching the eyeball, with no eyelashes touching the cornea and no entropion.

-Skip to 7 minutes and 55 secondson the presence or absence of postoperative trichiasis: The number of postoperative trichiatic eyelashes touching the eyeball and If there is any evidence of recent epilation of in-turned eyelashes from the operated eyelid
+Skip to 7 minutes and 56 seconds[Speaker]: At each occasion it is important to collect data on the presence or absence of postoperative trichiasis.
+The number of postoperative trichiatic eyelashes from the upper eyelid touching the eyeball, and if there is any evidence of recent epilation of in-turned eyelashes from the operated eyelid.

-Skip to 8 minutes and 52 secondsKey reporting activities for managers: 1 Send data to local authorities and supervisors to verify 2 Share feedback on results from data with the surgical team and with individuals in charge 3 Take informed action to improve and enhance service delivery Good data can also be used to reinforce support from funders.
+Skip to 9 minutes and 3 secondsKey reporting activities for managers: 1.
+Send data to local authorities and supervisors to verify.
+2. Share feedback on results from data with the surgical team and with individuals in charge.
+3. Take informed action to improve and enhance service delivery.
+Good data can also be used to reinforce support from funders.
 In practice, when reporting, trichiasis surgeons need to target a cumulative incidence (frequency)